 codegen function, see Generate C Code from MATLAB Code.

-For detailed information on each of the code generation steps, see C Code Generation Using the MATLAB Coder App (MATLAB Coder) and C Code Generation at the Command Line (MATLAB Coder).
+For detailed information on each of the code generation steps, see Generate C Code by Using the MATLAB Coder App (MATLAB Coder) and Generate C Code at the Command Line (MATLAB Coder).

 In order to improve the execution speed and memory usage of generated code, MATLAB Coder has several optimization options.
 For more details, see MATLAB Coder Optimizations in Generated Code (MATLAB Coder).